The following specific cases will be logged:

 If a user has no email address in the

 profile/email field of their jcr node the user or group in question will be migrated but not mapped.
+This will be the case even if the email address is used as a user name for logging in.

 If a given email is not found on the Adobe Identity Management System (IMS) system for the Organization ID used (or if the IMS ID cannot be retrieved for another reason) the user or group in question will be migrated but not mapped.